lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - ideology (e.g. from French revolution)
 - optimism (From Candid)

+## Moron-Farming
+- circle of 'yes-men'
+- "I choose to surround myself with the least qualified people."
+- potemkin-villages
+- Anne Applebalm's introduction to 'Twilight of democracy'

 ### What does it mean to discuss a topic?
 - Listening
 - Questions